 AP Art History UC/CSU Approved?
-Yes UC/CSU Area "F" Subject Requirement NCAA Approved?
-No Credits 10 Credits/Year Prerequisite Students m ust be concurrently enrolled in World History I or II, or have completed both courses with a 'B+' (87%) or better, and better, and instructor permission.
-Course Description the presen from arour Students w artworks, a it.
-Through readings, nd the world.
-Writing vill keep a notebook rudent the opportunity to explore, in depth, the history of art from ancient times to research, slides, video, and museum visits, students will view significant artworks skills will be important in the description, analysis, and comparison of these works to record class discussion on significant historical events, art period/styles, specific at connect these artworks.
+Yes Yes UC/CSU Area "F" Subject Requirement NCAA Approved?
+No Credits 10 Credits/Year Prerequisite Current Juniors: A 'B-' (80%) or better in AP U.S. History or a 'B+' (87%) or better in CP U.S. History.
+Current Sophomores: A 'B' (85%) or better in Acc World History II or AP World History II; or an 'A' (90%) or better in CP World History II; or instructor permission.
+Course Description the preser from arous Students v artworks, a CP World History II; or instructor permission.
+This course offers the serious student the opportunity to explore, in depth, the history of art from ancient times to the present.
+Through readings, research, slides, video, and museum visits, students will view significant artworks from around the world.
+Writing skills will be important in the description, analysis, and comparison of these works.
+Students will keep a notebook to record class discussion on significant historical events, art period/styles, specific artworks, and issues/themes that connect these artworks.
 Students are required to take the AP Art History exam.
+Open to sophomores, juniors and seniors.

 AP Psychology UC/CSU Approved?
-Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
-Yes Credits 5 Credits/Semester Prerequisite an 'A-' (909 Current Juniors: AP US History students must attain a 'B+' (87%) in both semesters; CP US History students must earn an 'A-' (90%) in both semesters.
-Current Sophomores: AP and Accelerated World History students must earn a 'B+' (87%) in both semesters); CP World History students cannot take this class until their senior year.
-Course Description and ments principles, the ethics Placement The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+Yes Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
+Yes Credits 5 Credits/Semester Prerequisite Current Juniors: A 'B+' (87%) or better in both semesters of AP US History; or an 'A-' (90%) or better in both semesters of CP US History.
+Current Sophomores: A 'B+' (87%) or better in both semesters of AP or Accelerated World History.
+CP World History students cannot take this class until their senior year.
+Course Description and menta principles, the ethics a Placement The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
 Students are required to take the Advanced Placement Examination in May.
 Elective course for juniors and seniors only.